yohanesnuwara/yohanesnuwara.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+> 👨‍💻 [**DASLab**](https://github.com/yohanesnuwara/daslab) is an open-source software (written in Python) for digital signal processing and analysis of DAS fiber-optic data that I developed for this research project.

 This project was done in RITE during the COVID-19 pandemic of 2021.
 I was involved in the CO2 Storage Group led by Dr. Ziqiu Xue.
 In August, I was given the opportunity to [present this research]() in a workshop organized by the Incorporated Research Institutions for Seismology (IRIS) in USA.
 It was expected that our research could set a new direction for utilizing DAS to monitor seismic activities in Japan.

 Three DAS optical fiber cables were installed down-hole; two cables are straight cables in a 250-meter well and 880-meter well, and one cable is helical in the 250-meter well.
 Figure below shows the vertical section of our installed cables and Silixa iDAS interrogator in Chiba.
 Notice there is a difference between cables installed in the 250-meter and 880-meter well.
 For the straight (STC) and helical cables (HWC) in the 250-meter well, they were installed along the cement (thus denoted as STC250 and HWC250).
 For the straight cable in the 880-meter well, it was installed behind casing (thus denoted as HWC880).